FabricMC/fabric-docs/develop/entities/first-entity.md

 ![Graph](/assets/develop/entity/graphs/dark_graph.png){.dark-only}
 ![Graph](/assets/develop/entity/graphs/light_graph.png){.light-only}

-The "red" curve is for the left leg, and the "black" one is for the right.
+The blue curve is for the left leg, and the brown one is for the right.
 The horizontal x-axis represents time, and the y-axis indicates the angle of the leg limbs.

 Feel free to [play around with the constants on Desmos](https://www.desmos.com/calculator/9r6lh5knfu) to see how they affect the curve.